Undergraduate Courses

 In order to emulate best practice the course is taught over nine semesters (three per annum) and over three years.
 Given the practical nature of the course, and the principal objective of training the actor’s body as an instrument as well as the creative imagination, the intensity of the training for actors means that a student can expect to be in class for approximately 35 hours per week and 36 weeks per annum.
 Additional commitment during production modules will also be required.

 Please note that once you have chosen a slot, it cannot be changed except in very exceptional circumstances.
+Please make sure you write down and save your audition date and time in your diary when you are selecting it, as this will not be shown on the website once you submit your application.

 Read about The Lir Academy Tutors here.